pgalbavy/geneos/cmd/geneos/README.md

 If you have an existing Geneos installation that you manage with the legacy `gatewayctl` / `netprobectl` commands then you can try these:

-`geneos list` - show all components
+`geneos ls` - list instances
-`geneos status` - show their running status
+`geneos ps` - show their running status
 `geneos show` - show the default configuration values

 None of these commands should have any side-effects but others will not only start or stop processes but may also convert configuration files to JSON format without further prompting.
 Old `.rc` files are backed-up with a `.rc.orig` extension.